JeffMcClintock/GMPI/README.md

 The GMPI project was started to gather the best parts of existing specifications and bring them together into an easy to use, open, powerful, and cross-platform alternative to the proprietary standards offered by Steinberg, Apple, and other vendors.

 GMPI was instigated by the MMA (MIDI Manufacturers Association) as a collaborative effort.
-This implementation of GMPI is not endorsed by the MMA, but we've endeavored to adhere to the specification as closely as is practical.
+This implementation of GMPI is not endorsed by the MMA, but we've endeavoured to adhere to the specification as closely as is practical.

 # Features

 GMPI:
 * Supports Instruments, Audio Effects, and MIDI plugins
-* Has a permissive open-source license
-* An open standard.
-No fees, contracts or NDAs
+* Has a permissive open-source license (No fees, contracts or NDAs)
 * Has cross-platform support
+* MIDI 1.0, MPE and MIDI 2.0 support
+* Thread-safe by default
-* Includes a cross-plaform Graphics option
+* Supports a cross-platform drawing option [GMPI UI](https://github.com/JeffMcClintock/gmpi_ui)
 * A clean and bloat-free API surface
 * Provides all APIs in pure portable 'C' for maximum compatibility
 * Supports sample-accurate automation, tempo and song-position
+* VST3 and AudioUnit adaptors are under development.
 * Supports plugin latency compensation
 * Supports 'silent' buffer optimisations
 * Supports musical timing information
 * Supports polyphonic parameters
-* Supports MIDI 1.0, MPE and MIDI 2.0
-* Thread-safe by default
 * Plugin meta-data is plain XML
 * Supports 'extensions'.
 It's easy to add new or DAW-specific features
 * Stable, finalized and tested.
 GMPI has been in active use and refined over 10 years.